21 FAQs people ask about distance selling and marketing

 There is a limited exception where you are allowed to send emails to individuals when the following three conditions are met:

-- You obtained their email address in the course of a sale or negotiation for a sale;
+- you obtained their email address in the course of a sale or negotiation for a sale;

-- You only send messages relating to similar products and services;
+- you only send messages relating to similar products and services;

-- They were given the option to opt-out when you collected their address, and are given the same option each time you mail them.
+- they were given the option to opt out when you collected their address, and are given the same option each time you mail them.

 21. Are we allowed to send unsolicited SMS messages?

-SMS messages are covered by the same rules as email: unless you have a relationship with them, you can only send emails to individuals who have opted-in and to companies who have not opted-out.
-You must also provide a simple method for recipients to opt-out from receiving further messages.
+SMS messages are covered by the same rules as email: unless you have a relationship with them, you can only send emails to individuals who have opted in and to companies who have not opted out.
+You must also provide a simple method for recipients to opt out from receiving further messages.

 Few organisations use faxes anymore, however you must not send an unsolicited fax to an individual without their prior consent.
-You can send unsolicited faxes to companies, but not if they have asked you not to or registered their fax number with the Facsimile Preference Service.
+You can send unsolicited faxes to companies, but not if they have asked you not to or have registered their fax number with the Facsimile Preference Service.